matthiask/django-prose-editor/docs/configuration_language.rst

                     "option2": False,
                 }
             },
-            # Specify which JS implementation to use for custom extensions
+            # Specify which JS preset to use for custom extensions
-            js_implementation="custom"
+            preset="custom"
         )

 The configuration system will: